UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 In the `temp` chunk, create a new line below the ggplot commands to add a linear model using the functions `lm()` and `summary.lm()`.
 Notice that this line uses the formula format to calculate the model.

-Instead of ggplot's aesthetics function  `aes(x = temp, y = rate)`,  we can represent our variables as a formula `rate ~ temp` which states that the linear formula will try to predict chirp rate (the y-value) based on a linear relationship with temperature (the x-value).
-Typically the assumption of these models is that the dependent variable comes before your list of independent variables, `y ~ x`.
-Often the syntax will ask for a formula before you enter  the argument for data.
+Instead of ggplot's aesthetics function  `aes(x = temp, y = rate)`,  we can represent our variables as a formula `rate ~ temp`, which states that the linear formula will try to predict chirp rate (the y-value) based on a linear relationship with temperature (the x-value).
+Typically, these models assume that the dependent variable comes before your list of independent variables, `y ~ x`.
+Often, the syntax will ask for a formula before you enter  the argument for data.

 Store the output of the `lm()` function as a new object `temp_lm`.
-And then call up the `summary.lm()` for a complete output of the linear model.
+Then, call up the `summary.lm()` for a complete linear model output.

 Update the chunk so it looks like the one below.